ALANGUAGE/pla/properties.md

 1. all processor registers are reserved names and can be addressed as basic data types without an address.
 2. the almost orthogonal interface of the X86 CPU allows only 2-address instructions.
 3. assembly source code may be used inline, line or block oriented.
-4. Additional keywords like *ifzero*, **ifcarry*, *inth*, **emit** facilitate communication with the BIOS or operating system.
+4. additional keywords like *ifzero*, *ifcarry*, *inth*, *emit* facilitate communication with the BIOS or operating system.
-5. Additional syntax checks before transfering to the assembler.
+5. additional syntax checks before transfering to the assembler.
-6. Adjustable locations for uninitialized data or array data types.
+6. adjustable locations for uninitialized data or array data types.
-7. If an operating system is present, only the file functions *create*, *open*, *read* and *write* are needed.
+7. if an operating system is present, only the file functions *create*, *open*, *read* and *write* are needed.
-Functions for BIOS calls or direct I / O for textual input and output are available.
+8. functions for BIOS calls or direct screen I/O for textual input and output are available.
-Required functions are automatically integrated from a source code library.
+9. required functions are automatically integrated from a source code archive library.
-In the intermediate code data types, functions, and calls are listed and commented.
+10.a cross reference listing with all data, functions and calls are listed and commented in the assembly output file.
-As output intermediate code for NASM is generated, which can be easily changed for different operating systems.
+11. output code is generated for NASM, which can be changed for different operating systems.
-The minimum software requirements in all versions of DOS or virtualizer such as VirtualBox, VirtualPC or DOSBox.
+12. the minimum software requirements is DOS or virtualizer such as VirtualBox, Boxer or DOSBox.
-Limitations [Edit]
+###Limitations
-It has the following limitations:
+PLA has the following limitations:

-No 3 or more address operations.
-Long expressions must be dismantled.
+* only two address assign operations.
+Long expressions must be parted in multiple expressions.
-Only a portion of the C-key is supported.
+* only a small portion of the C-keywords are supported.
-No floating point numbers, complex numbers, and no complex data types.
+* no multidimensional arrays,floating point numbers, complex numbers, structure data and complex data types.
+* a very simple preprocessor

-Example program in PLA [Edit]
+###Example program in PLA
 With the cdecl calling convention parameters, local variables and function results are compiled.
 Also comply with C syntax, the declaration of variables, #define, include files, loop constructs such if..then..else, do, while, goto or label.

 The main changes relate to the expressions, which are limited by the 2-address machine.
 See the following code snippet: